gabbymassaro/rails_project/UserStories.md

 ### User Story

 Devise setup works great for getting user_auth off the ground, but it comes with a lot of extra features/files that won't be needed for this app.
 Remove unused features, create a separate profiles controller (take out of home_controller), and create a separate profile views.

+## 16) Average Rating, Alphabetical Order, and Favorite Genres

+### User Story

+Create a model method on books to display the average star rating for each book.
+Additionally, add link to profile that allows users to add their favorite genres to their profile.